 Best eating and drinking

-In the Huon Valley, a sushi chef fuses Japnese know-how with Tasmanian ingredients at Masaaki's Sushi.
-In New Norfolk there’s a two-hat restaurant in a former asylum.
-And gather for a farmhouse feast cooked by one of Australia’s favourite foodies.
+In the Huon Valley, a sushi chef fuses Japanese know-how with Tasmanian ingredients at Masaaki's Sushi.
+In New Norfolk there’s a two-hat restaurant in a former asylum and a farm wedged between the rainforest and Bass Strait offers authentic kimchi-making workshops.

 In Launceston, newly crowned UNESCO city of gastronomy, savour highly seasonal and regional fare in an old flour mill set serenely by a river.
 Stroll to a wharfside eatery on Hobart’s waterfront.
 And settle into a rammed-earth room above Marion Bay for a 14-course menu of island ingredients cooked over fire.

 For field-fresh produce, plot a course on a tasting trail and stop often at farm-gate honesty boxes.
-Or simply front up at regular farmers’ markets in Hobart, Launceston and beyond, where the farmers come to town.
+Taste honey from the pristine takayna / Tarkine wilderness or pick your own fresh berries.
+Or simply front up at regular markets in Hobart, Launceston and beyond, where the farmers come to town.

 Beer and cider